Exporting a Subset of your Data to a GEDCOM File

 To export the records in the album choose the File→Export→GEDCOM Data... command.
 A dialog sheet will apear with numerous options.
 The options in the top section are:

 The bottom section has numerous options for the exporting style.
-If you are exporting to send to someone who does not have GEDitCOM II, you should pick one of the GEDCOM styles.
-It is best to start with the first GEDDCOM 5.5.1 with multimedia records.
+If you are exporting to send to someone who does not have either GEDitCOM II or GEDitCOMGEDitCOM II, you should pick one of the GEDCOM 5.5.1 or 5.5 styles.
+It is best to start with the first GEDCOM 5.5.1 with multimedia records.
 If your friend's receiving software cannot handle that file, you can try the other GEDCOM 5.5.1 or the GEDCOM 5.5 styles.
 One of those should work.
-If you are exporting a subset for a friend to import into GEDitCOM II, choose one of the GEDitCOM II options (usually "records only" when exporting an album or sometimes "with settings and thumbnails" when exporting the entire file.
+If you are exporting a subset for a friend to import into GEDitCOM II or GEDitCOM, choose one of the GEDitCOM II options (usually "records only" when exporting an album or sometimes "with settings and thumbnails" when exporting the entire file.

 Finally click "Save" and save to a file with extension ".ged" (e.g., "Subset.ged") in a new folder on your Desktop (e.g., a folder called "Transmit").